ValoQuang/technicalSinch/README.md

 2. Check if converted payload is met condition.
 3. Encode message with scheme.
    - Encode message is a new Uint8Array.
-   - First byte is reserved for the header count => "1+", this way to quickly count the number of headers.
+   - First byte is reserved for the header count => "1+", this way is to quickly count the number of headers.
    - Define encodedMessage
     ```
     const encodedMessage = new Uint8Array(1 + headerBytes.byteLength + payloadLengthBytes.byteLength + payloadBytes.byteLength);